HL7/davinci-ecdx/input/pagecontent/background.md

 {% include img.html img="workflow-overview.svg" caption="Figure 2" %}

 #### Steps
-1. The data consumer initiates a request for clinical information.
+1. The data consumer initiates a request for clinical or administrative information.
 1. The data source retrieves the the requested data.
 1. The data may be reviewed by a human practitioner prior to sending it back to the data consumer.
 1. The data is sent back to the the data consumer.